JoeBengalen/Assert/README.md

 ## Testing

 This project uses [PHPUnit](https://phpunit.de) for testing.
-PHPUnit is not included as requirement, so to run the tests phpunit has to be manually installed either globally or manually.
+PHPUnit is not included as requirement, so to run the tests phpunit has to be manually installed.
+The reason for this is that I prefer having phpunit installed globally.